We've independently reviewed this article to make sure it's as accurate as we can make it.

 Constantly getting woken up by a smoke alarm?
-Morning alarms are bad enough, so I can only imagine the stress if your smoke alarm is deciding to join the party!
+Morning alarms are bad enough, so I can only imagine the stress if your smoke alarm has decided to join the party!

-That’s one quick reason, but there’s plenty of others.
+However, the explanation above is just a quick answer; many others exist.
 So, what are some of the most common reasons why your smoke alarm might keep going off at night?
-We’ve done a significant amount of research to figure out why smoke alarms go off in the middle of the night.
-Take a look at the results of our work below, and figure out what is wrong with your smoke detector!
+I’ve done a significant amount of research to figure out why smoke alarms go off in the middle of the night.
+Look at the results of our work below, and figure out what is wrong with your smoke detector.

-The Smoke Detectors Have Not Been Placed Appropriately
+The Smoke Alarm Has Not Been Placed Appropriately

 If the smoke detector has been placed somewhere close to a draft, it could go off repeatedly.
 For example, your smoke detector might have been placed very close to the air vent.
 Then, when the heat or air conditioner turns on, it starts to go off.
 Or, if your smoke detector has been placed close to a window, it can go off if the window is open.